BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially in crowded markets and tourist areas, and keep your valuables secure.
 While Siem Reap is generally safe, petty theft can occur.
-Avoid accepting unsolicited help from strangers, particularly around the temples, as it can sometimes lead to demands for money.
+Avoid accepting unsolicited help from strangers offering tours or services, as they may expect payment afterwards.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.